Serverless

 }

-The Lambda Execution Lifecycle
+The Lambda execution lifecycle

-A typical Lambda invocation follows this sequence:
+A typical Lambda invocation runs through this sequence:

-5. Response: Your function returns a response (for synchronous invocations)
+• Response Your function returns a response (for synchronous invocations)

 Practical implications for developers

-• Monitor Execution Time: You pay for the time your code runs, so efficiency matters
+• **Monitor Execution Time **You pay for the time your code runs, so efficiency matters.

 Conclusion